County Durham and Darlington

 Community health care and emergency services related deaths

-Concerns summary Critical delays occurred in locating a patient due to ambulance service staff lacking training on finding callers with incomplete address information and inadequate communication protocols with BT.
+Concerns summary (AI summary) Critical delays occurred in locating a patient due to ambulance service staff lacking training on finding callers with incomplete address information and inadequate communication protocols with BT.
 Subsequent investigations and revised protocols were also insufficient and poorly implemented.

 Edward Devlin